Asimov-Chuang/DeepHalo/B9Eq-4.md

    > “Because each Equation (8) layer doubles the maximum attainable interaction order, an *l*‑th‑order effect can be represented with at most ⌈log₂ l⌉ stacked layers.”

 2) **Provide an intuitive explanation**
-   - A single (8) layer captures up to second‑order effects.
+   - A single layer (Equation (8)) captures up to second‑order effects.
    - Stacking two layers composes these interactions, yielding up to 4‑th‑order effects, and so on.
    - After *k* layers the highest order is $2^{k}$, giving the logarithmic bound.

 #### 2. Practical guidance on when to use Equation (5) vs Equation (8)

+If the number of alternatives is small and the computational limit permits, use (5).
+Otherwise use (8).
+In fact, xxxxxxx we can use a mixture of linear and quadratic activations as well.

 We appreciate this insightful question.
 One of the strengths of the DeepHalo architecture is its structural flexibility: the activation function σ can be instantiated as any polynomial function, and Equations (5) and (8) are not mutually exclusive.
 In practice, they can be freely mixed—for example, stacking layers with linear and quadratic activations can achieve effective interaction orders such as $((1+1+1)\times2+1)\times2$, offering nuanced control over expressivity.